marcpare/wordpl_lab/README.md

 WORDPL Solver
 =============

-This repository implements an exhaustive search solver for WORDPL -- a variant of WORDL that sometimes gives incorrectly clues.
+This repository implements an exhaustive search solver for WORDPL -- a variant of WORDL that sometimes gives incorrect clues.

 [What is WORDPL?](https://github.com/TedTed/wordpl?tab=readme-ov-file)